2018 United States House of Representatives elections in Connecticut

 The 2018 United States House of Representatives elections in Connecticut were held on Tuesday, November 6, 2018, to elect the five U.S. representatives from the state of Connecticut, one from each of the state's five congressional districts.
 The elections coincided with the gubernatorial election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Overview

 Results of the 2018 United States House of Representatives elections in Connecticut by district:

 District 1

 The 1st district is located in the north-central part of the state, and is anchored by the state capital of Hartford.
 It includes parts of Hartford, Litchfield, and Middlesex counties.
-The incumbent is Democrat John Larson, who has represented the district since 1999.
+The incumbent was Democrat John Larson, who had represented the district since 1999.
 He was re-elected to a tenth term with 64% of the vote in 2016.